ppolonik2/climatic_change_est_impacts/README.txt

+# This directory contains scripts to make the figures for:
+# Estimating the impacts of climate change: reconciling disconnects between physical climate and statistical models
+# Link to manuscript in Climatic Change here (when avaiable)
+# Contact: ppolonik@ucsd.edu

 #   #   #   #   #   #   #   #   #   #   #   #   #   #   #   #   #   #   #   #   #   #